PeteMichaud/MapProjectorStudio/readme.md

 * [x] The core is a library that can be included in any other project
 * [x] A separate CLI that has parity with the original MMPS software
 * [x] Improved visualization for the various widgets like the grid and analemma
+* [x] Support transparency
+* [x] Support 16-bit color
 * [ ] Parameterize the various hardcoded planet data like Inclination
-* [ ] Optionally render widgets independently so can be composited later in whatever image editor
+* [ ] Optionally render widgets independently so they can be composited later in whatever image editor
 * [ ] Render widgets in vector format for resolution independence
-* [ ] Support transparency
-* [ ] Support 16-bit color
 * [ ] Support animated gif output (maybe)
 * [ ] GUI application allowing visual manipulation of maps and widgets, including eventually layers that can be independently moved